icondao/flutter_icon_network/README.md

 # SmartContract Functions:
 ##### deployContract: only available in android, on ios the sdk not support yet
-to deploy a SCORE by choose the zip file contain the source code
+to deploy a SCORE by choose the zip file contain the source code the sample token zip file contain in source code, pls download it to your phone
 ```
 final transactionResult = await FlutterIconNetwork.instance.deployScore(
                             privateKey: privateKey, initIcxSupply: "10");